teambit/bit/README.md

 Additional use cases: **GraphQL APIs**, **Serverless functions**, **Utility functions** and any encapsulated, reusable functionality.

 ## Quick Start (workflow)
-Let's add Bit to a repository to isolate and share components, import them into other repositories and update them between them.
+Let's use Bit to isolate and share components from a repository, import them into other repositories and update changes between them.

+Note that the same flow described below also works for multiple packages indside a single repository.

 ### Install Bit
 `npm install bit-bin -g`